nikramakrishnan/freetype-site/docs/ft2-glyph_variants.md

 Three Mongolian Variation Selectors have the values U+180B-U+180D; 256 generic Variation Selectors are encoded in the ranges U+FE00-U+FE0F and U+E0100-U+E01EF.
 IVS currently use Variation Selectors from the range U+E0100-U+E01EF only.

 A VS consists of the base character value followed by a single Variation Selector.
-For example, to get the first variation of U+9089, you have to write the character sequence &lsquo;U+9089 U+E0100&rsquo;.
+For example, to get the first variation of U+9089, you have to write the character sequence `U+9089 U+E0100`.

 Adobe and MS decided to support both standardized and ideographic VS with a new cmap subtable (format&nbsp;14).
 It is an odd subtable because it is not a mapping of input code points to glyphs, but contains lists of all variations supported by the font.

-A variation may be either &lsquo;default&rsquo; or `non-default` for a given font.
+A variation may be either &lsquo;default&rsquo; or &lsquo;non-default&rsquo; for a given font.
 A default variation is the one you will get for that code point if you look it up in the standard Unicode cmap.
 A non-default variation is a different glyph.

 ## FT_Face_GetCharVariantIndex